fkchang/opal-hot-reloader/README.md

 opal-hot-reloader -d app/assets/javascripts,app/views/components
 ```

+You may consider using [foreman](https://github.com/ddollar/foreman/)
+and starting the Rails server and hot reloader at the same time.
+If
+you are doing react.rb development w/Rails, you may already be doing
+so with the Rails server and webpack.

 ### Client Setup

 Require in an opal file (for opal-rails apps application.js.rb is a good place) and start listening for changes: